bhabegger/elastic-dsl/README.md

 var queryAsString = mapper.writeValue(elasticQuery);
 ```

+>
+> For a complete example, checkout [SampleIndexAndSearch](src/test/java/tech/habegger/elastic/examples/SampleIndexAndSearch.java)
+> Which demonstrates how to use the DSL with Java's embedded HTTP client on an index named `playground`.
+> The example:
+> * Creates a settings item using the DSL
+> * Deletes the playground index
+> * Creates the playground index using the serialization of the DSL settings
+> * Pushes an example document (using plain old java record)
+> * Creates a query using the DSL
+> * Searches the index using the serialized query.
+>
+>
 ### Check out the tests

 Most constructs made available through the DSL should have a unit tests.
 Please have a look in the test suite for example syntax.